jakeolase/rappp.ai/README.md

 ![Screenshot of recommendations after text input.](docs/output.png)

-Recommendations includes the name or title of the recommended programming languages, projects, or publication paper as well as the ***Cosine Similarity Score*** of the recommendations.
+Recommendation includes the name or title of the recommended programming languages, projects, or publication paper as well as the ***Cosine Similarity Score*** of the recommendations.
 The higher the similarity score, the more relevant the recommnedation is to the project description.

 ## A Collaborative Project
 RAPPP.ai is a collaborative capstone project in partial fulfillment for the requirements in S-CSIS311 Introduction to Machine Learning and S-CSIS312 Natural Language Processing.